mucsci-students/2022fa-475-NumpiArcade/README.md

 ### Windows
 1. Navigate into the Windows folder

-2. Run the executable named "Numpi Arcade.exe"
+2. Run the executable named "NumPi Arcade.exe"

 ### macOS
 1. Navigate into the Windows folder